Discoid eczema is a fairly common type of eczema, seen in people with and without a history of

 How is discoid eczema treated?

-A number of medications are available from your doctor to help treat discoid eczema, and there are also things you can do at home to make the skin more comfortable.
-See your GP for a diagnosis (and treatment) if you think that you may have discoid eczema, because other skin conditions such as psoriasis and ringworm can look very similar.
+A number of medications are available from your GP to help treat discoid eczema, and there are steps you can take at home to make the skin more comfortable.
+See your GP for a diagnosis (and treatment) if you think you may have discoid eczema.
+Other skin conditions, such as ringworm (fungal infections) and psoriasis can look similar.

 People with discoid eczema often have dry skin that should be treated to improve the existing eczema and help prevent further flares.
-A wide range of emollients, also known as moisturisers, are available to treat dry skin – various brands can be bought from a supermarket or pharmacy, and some can be prescribed by your doctor or nurse.
+A wide range of emollients, also known as moisturisers, is available to treat dry skin.
+Various brands can be bought from a supermarket or pharmacy, and some can be prescribed by your doctor or nurse.
 It is best to experiment to see which one suits you best.
-Emollients can be used for both moisturising and washing.
+Emollients can and should be used for both moisturising and washing.

 If areas of skin are weeping or ‘wet’ (remember this may indicate infection), a cream emollient (as opposed to an ointment emollient) is more suitable.
 Emollients with antimicrobial properties can also be considered.

 Bathing can make discoid eczema more comfortable by removing crusts and reducing itchiness, but hot water can aggravate the condition, so baths should be lukewarm.
-An emollient bath oil can be added to the water or an emollient soap substitute used for washing and showering.
-We recommend applying emollient after bathing and showering.
+An emollient should always be used as a soap substitute when bathing and showering.
+Emollient bath oils can also be used in the bath, but they are not generally prescribed.
+Apply more leave-on emollient after bathing and showering.

-Once discoid eczema has developed, the skin can become very red, itchy and inflamed – if this happens, your doctor may prescribe a steroid, with a cream or ointment base, to apply to the affected areas to help them clear up.
+Once discoid eczema has developed, the skin can become itchy and red or darker than your usual skin colour, depending on skin tone.
+If this happens, your doctor may prescribe a steroid with a cream or ointment base to apply to the affected areas to help them clear up.
 The potency (strength) of the steroid used will depend on the severity of the eczema.
 Generally, for adults with discoid eczema, a more potent steroid will be used for longer periods, e.g. 2-4 weeks depending on the area of the body.
-Children with discoid eczema will be prescribed topical steroids according to their age, and these may be moderate or potent.
-Only use steroid creams or ointments on areas of skin with eczema, unless otherwise advised by your doctor or nurse.
+Children with discoid eczema will be prescribed topical steroids according to their age and eczema severity (these may be moderate or potent).
+Only use steroid creams or ointments on areas of skin with eczema, unless otherwise advised by your healthcare professional.
 Dry skin not affected by eczema is best treated with an emollient.

 Treatments for infection

-Discoid eczema can usually be controlled with the above treatments, avoiding triggers such as soaps, bubble baths, overheating and certain fabrics.
+Discoid eczema can usually be controlled with emollients and topical steroids, and by avoiding triggers such as soaps, bubble baths and overheating.
 Regular use of emollients will maintain the skin barrier and prevent dryness.
-For severe and extensive discoid eczema, other treatments may be required, such as paste bandages, oral immunosuppressant drugs and light therapy.
+For severe and extensive discoid eczema, other treatments may be required, such as paste bandages, immunosuppressant drugs and light therapy.
 To access these treatments, you would need a referral to a dermatologist.